 While Annie Kingman pursued her undergrad degree in economics at Carolina (and served as captain of the soccer team), she accumulated critical work experience as a legal intern.
 She considered law school before finding her way to accounting.
-“I knew that I wanted to pursue a career in business and thought that accounting would open more options for me,” said Annie.
-“The MAC program gave me the knowledge and technical skills that I needed to move my career forward.”
+“I knew that I wanted to pursue a career in business and thought that accounting would open more options for me,” says Annie.
+“The MAC Program gave me the knowledge and technical skills that I needed to move my career forward.”

 With aspirations of playing professional soccer in Europe, Annie joined the flexible online format of the UNC Master of Accounting Program.
-Through connections she made in the program, she landed a job as an Audit Associate at Ernst & Young’s office in Hamburg, Germany.
+Through connections she made in the program, she landed a job as an audit associate at Ernst & Young’s office in Hamburg, Germany.

 Annie appreciates being able to directly apply what she learns in class to what she does on the job.
-“The concepts I’m learning in the program are the same that I use at work,” said Annie.
+“The concepts I’m learning in the program are the same that I use at work,” says Annie.
 “I apply the skills I learn in class at night to understand the strategy and figure out why a business is making certain accounting decisions and why it operates the way it does.”

 Director, Corporate/Integrated Communications